CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 In case of automated decision making, procedures and measures are in place that allow users of the AI service to update or modify the decisions made by the AI service as specified in BC-03.

 About the Criterion

 If there are no specifications on the extent to which users are able to correct or object to the results or decisions made by the AI service, this criterion might not be applicable.

-## PF-10 Regular Service Review Criterion
+## PF-10 Regular Service Review

 Mechanisms for the review of the AI service are set up in accordance with the principles of Managing and Handling Vulnerabilities, Errors and Logs (C5-OPS-20 and C5-PSS-04).
 These mechanisms are executed by subject matter experts at regular intervals (at least quarterly).
 The review includes at least the following aspects:
 - User feedback: Review of user/customer feedback about service output, impact and complaints;